pedrogh/python-test-automation-exercise/README.md

 For all scenarios a report file called `report.html` is created that gives us a report of the tests ran.
 You can open it with your favorite browser.

 ### Scenario 2
-If your machine does not have a version of chromedriver installed but has a version of python version at least 3.6
+If your machine does not have a version of chromedriver installed but has at least python 3.x

 ## Install (and run) a Dockerized version of chromedriver